AbLECPS/alc_cpu/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-Standard setup
+Setup for CPU
 ==============

-The release was succesfully tested on machines running Ubuntu (amd64) 18.04 and 16.04 with  GPU families GTX10xx (Pascal), RTX20xx (Turing)  and RTX30xx (Ampere).
+The release was succesfully tested on machines running Ubuntu 24.04, and 22.04 .